-THCV may be present in very small, legal doses in many broad and full-spectrum CBD oils and tinctures.
+However, THCV may be present in very small, legal doses in many broad and full-spectrum CBD oils and tinctures.

-Can I buy THCV?
+Can I buy THCV in the UK?

-THCV isn’t available in the UK as a standalone supplement yet, but interest in specific cannabinoids could increase as interest in the CBD market grows.
+THCV isn’t available in the UK as a standalone supplement yet, but some full-spectrum CBD products will include THCV as this occurs naturally in the production process.

-If the UK follows in the footsteps of the USA and other regions legalising cannabis, this could pave the way for more THCV research.
+However, if the UK follows in the footsteps of the USA and other regions legalising cannabis, this could pave the way for more THCV research.

 There is a growing interest in specific cannabinoids and the benefits they offer, and we expect to see a production shift towards specific compounds.

 Maybe we will see specific cannabinoid products such as THCV on the market a few years from now.

 While THCV isn’t yet available or legal in the UK, it could offer an interesting development in the recreational and medical cannabis sectors.

 THCV could offer an alternative to THC, with all of the positive benefits without any of the negative side effects.
 In low doses, THCV is also thought to be non-psychoactive, so it could be added to CBD products to enhance the therapeutic benefits.

 However, until we see changes to the law to make it possible to use THCV, this isn’t something that UK consumers will be able to explore.